Below are the frequently asked questions we receive at Arkansas Real Estate School.

 Q. Can I use my VA benefits to pay for class?

 A. Yes!
 We are eligible to receive VA education benefits to pay for classes.
 At the present time, VA Benefits CANNOT be used to pay for courses taken online.
-Contact us for more information outlining how to use benefits
+For more information, visit this page.
+You may also contact us for more information outlining how to use benefits

 Q. Do you offer a test review session?